axeltj/m214_strassen_mult_algorithm/README.txt

 FILES:
-strassen.m : Strassen algorithm (already tested for correctness) check.m : checks if the strassen algorithm is correct for random matrices strassen.cpp : Strassen & Naive algorithm in C++ (throws bad::alloc, because PC would just go out of memory :( So don't use this.) plotmatnaive.m : Standalone script to plot ONLY naive and Matlab multiplication timings. plotstrassen.m : Script to plot ONLY strassen algorithm timings.
+strassen.m : Strassen algorithm (already tested for correctness) check.m : checks if the strassen algorithm is correct for random matrices plotmatnaive.m : Standalone script to plot ONLY naive and Matlab multiplication timings. plotstrassen.m : Script to plot ONLY strassen algorithm timings.
 Requires strassen.m